Significant Disproportionality Frequently Asked Questions (FAQ)

 Back to Top

-When is an LEA considered to no longer have significant disproportionality?
+When is a district or community school considered to no longer have significant disproportionality?

 • (1) the state’s annual calculation of the LEA’s risk ratio falls at or below the 2.50 threshold for the most recent year in the three-year calculation; or

-While Ohio’s threshold is 2.50, any risk ratio above 1.00 means there is disproportionality within the LEA.
-Even with risk ratios at or below 2.50, LEAs are strongly encouraged to continue working with their state support team to ensure students of all races are treated equitably in their schools and communities.
+While Ohio’s threshold is 2.50, any risk ratio above 1.00 means there is disproportionality within the district or community school.
+Even with risk ratios at or below 2.50, districts and community schools are strongly encouraged to continue working with their state support team to ensure students of all races are treated equitably in their schools and communities.

 Back to Top